Cyclohexa-1,3-diene: Reactions

 Compared with its isomer cyclohexa-1,4-diene, cyclohexa-1,3-diene is about 1.6 kJ/mol more stable.

-Cyclohexadiene and its derivatives form metal-alkene complexes.
+Cyclohexadiene and its derivatives form (diene)iron tricarbonyl complexes.
 Illustrative is [(C6H8)Fe(CO)3], an orange liquid.
 This complex reacts with hydride-abstracting reagents to give the cyclohexadienyl derivative [(C6H7)Fe(CO)3]+.
 Cyclohexadienes react with ruthenium trichloride to give (Benzene)ruthenium dichloride dimer.

+Occurrence

+Cyclohexa-1,3-diene itself is rare in nature, but the cyclohexa-1,3-diene motif is fairly common.
+One example is chorismic acid, an intermediate in the shikimic acid pathway.
+Of the several examples of the terpenoids and terpenes, a prominent example is phellandrene.
+An unusual derivative is cis-1,2-dihydrocatechol.

+Coenzyme A-conjugated to the 2-position of cyclohexadiene-2-carboxylic acid is an intermediate in the biodegradation of aromatic carboxylic acids.